abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

 If types are being used with no overloading on function return values then type information about the two surrounding tokens can be used in the preconditions of the jop.
-This tends to be better information because it is based on the full, evaluated subexpressions rather than just the individual tokens.
+This tends to be better information for inferring a jop or not because it is based on the full, evaluated subexpressions rather than just the individual tokens.

 Using type information from the left operand works because at the point when a jop is inferred you already know the type information for the left operand (or at least a list of possible types, if overloading on return is being used).
+It is already evaluated, and stored in the token tree rooted at `left`.
+So you just look at `left.type_sig` or a similar attribute.

 That information can be incorporated into the preconditions for a jop (by 4 above no jop is inferred if its preconditions fail).